sheaivey/react-context-reducer/README.md

 }))(MyComponent);
 ```

-Alternatively you can use the `AppStore.use()` hook to also gain access to the stores state and dispatch.
+Alternatively you can use the `AppStore.use(selectors)` hook to also gain access to the stores state and dispatch.
 ```jsx
 // ./MyComponent.js - AppStore.use() hook
 import React from 'react';